Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ## I. Motr Client
 ### I.1 Application and motr data structure
-Application sends buffer as scatter gather list (SGL) of buffers (ioo_data), it also sends a index-list for object offset corresponding to the buffer (ioo_ext).
-There can be multiple request for send for read/writing to the same object
+Application sends data as scatter gather list (SGL) of buffers (ioo_data), it also sends an index-list for object offset corresponding to the buffer (ioo_ext).
+There can be multiple send requests for reading/writing to the same object

 The example below describes scenario where application sends second request to motr for the same object.

-- Parity Stripe having N (Data Units) = 4  K (Parity Units) = 2 S (Spare Units) = 0
+- Parity Stripe having N (Data Units) = 4; K (Parity Units) = 2; S (Spare Units) = 0

 - Application buffer size 16KB